 The scheduling system will ask you to register.
 Once you do, you will receive a One-Time Password (OTP) via email to schedule.
 Please check your SPAM and junk folders if you do not see the email.

 Read below to learn more about the vaccine clinic and what to expect during your appointment.
-If you have additional questions, please contact our general information line at 1-833-4-ASK-ODH (1-833-427-5634).
+If you have additional questions, please contact the COVID-19 general information line at 1-833-4-ASK-ODH (1-833-427-5634).

 Things to Know Before You Arrive